markstock/rocktools/README.md

 If you downloaded the basic source code distribution, you will need to build the package.
-On a Unix system, look through the file called "Makefile" to see if all of the parameters are set properly.
-If so, simply type "make" at the command-line in the src/ directory and the tools will be built.
+On a Unix system, look through the file called `Makefile` to see if all of the parameters are set properly.
+If so, simply type `make` at the command-line in the src/ directory and the tools will be built.

 To install the files in `/usr/local/bin` (where they will be visible to